VinGarcia/ksql/README.md

 ### Benchmark Comparison

-The benchmark is very good, the code is, in practical terms, as fast as sqlx.
+The results of the benchmark are good: they show that ksql is in practical terms, as fast as sqlx which was our goal from the start.

-To understand the benchmark below you must know that we are comparing the following tools:
+To understand the benchmark below you must know that all tests are performed using Postgres 12.1 and that we are comparing the following tools:

 - ksql using the adapter that wraps database/sql